nasa/cumulus/docs/operator-docs/bulk-operations.md

     ![Screenshot of Kibana user interface for defining an index pattern](assets/kibana-create-index-pattern-1.png)

 2. Choose whether to use a Time Filter for your data, which is not required.
-Then click the "Create index pattern" button.
+Then click the "Create index pattern" button:

     ![Screenshot of Kibana user interface for configuring the settings of an index pattern](assets/kibana-create-index-pattern-2.png)